Converting kW to MMBtu/hr: A full breakdown for Energy Professionals and Enthusiasts

 Q1: What is the exact conversion factor from kW to MMBtu/hr?

-A1: The theoretical conversion factor, assuming 100% efficiency, is approximately 3.412.
-However, this must be adjusted based on the efficiency of the specific energy conversion process.
+A1: The theoretical conversion factor, assuming 100% efficiency, is approximately 3.On the flip side, 412.
+On the flip side, this must be adjusted based on the efficiency of the specific energy conversion process.

 Q2: How do I convert MMBtu/hr back to kW?